 Beyond 2019, Remi and Alondra have big goals set for Blank Tag Co.
 And yes, you guessed it, they want to have as many a variety of stickers for different cultures as possible.

-One of the most important reasons behind Pressfarm having the Startup story feature weekly is to highlight advice picked from founders around the world on startups and entrepreneurship.
+One of the most important reasons why we feature these startup stories is to share advice from founders around the world on startups and entrepreneurship.
 Remi advises new entrepreneurs to focus on cash-flow, and take care of customers.